DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 ```

 ## Automate Content Deployment Script
-To streamline future updates to Le Gout a simple shell scrip was created to automate the transfer of new HTML files.
+To streamline future updates to Le Gout, a simple shell script was created to automate the transfer of new HTML files.

 This deploy_legout.sh script automates the secure transfer of the entire "Le Gout" website content to the production server.
-It leverages scp (Secure Copy Protocol) to copy files from a specified local directory to the Apache web root on the EC2 instance.
+It leverages SCP (Secure Copy Protocol) to copy files from a specified local directory to the Apache web root on the EC2 instance.
 After transfer, it ensures correct file ownership and permissions for the Apache web server (www-data user) to maintain proper functionality and security.

 ## References##
 Certbot Apache—https://certbot.eff.org/instructions